Aggio98/llm_coder_bot/README.md

 # Step 4 – Set Up Ollama

 The app also supports local AI using Ollama.
+No need to add money here to use it since it is running locally.

 ## Download the llama3.2 Model